asukasaito1231/Parallel-Stance-Check-System-for-skiing/README.md

-# This is web app to check parallel stance for ski videos.
+# This is web app to check parallel stance quality from ski videos.

+# Operation

 # 1 .
-User uploads ski video.
+User uploads a ski video.
 # 2 .
-The user enters the specified information.
+Trim the ski video is necessary.
 # 3 .
-System checks parallel stance of the ski video.
+Select filming method.
 # 4 .
-System provide result video of quality of parallel stance.
+Input initial ROI
+# 5 .
+Press start button.

+# If parallel stance check is successful, message, colored ski video and parallel ratio are displayed.

-author s1300109 : Ishiwata Hiromu
+University of Aizu - s1300109 : Ishiwata Hiromu